When the days get warmer, it’s time for cold brew coffee. It’s super easy to make, and you don’t need any fancy equipment: just a French press.

 I grind my own coffee beans using a Baratza Encore Conical Burr Coffee Grinder set to a coarseness of 30, which is what the chart it came with said was best for a French press.
 (I'm not a coffee snob, I just do what the chart says.
 It's worked for me so far.)

-Once you have the ground coffee in the French press, you'll want to add the water in two stages to keep your French press filter clean.
+Once you have the ground coffee in the French press, you'll want to add the water in two stages.
+This helps keep your French press filter clean, and prevents dry coffee grounds from spilling everywhere when you mix the water in.

-First, fill the French press about halfway full with cool, filtered water.
+Fill the French press about halfway full with cool water.
 Then give it a good stir.
-This hydrates the ground coffee so that it doesn't creep up over the edges of the filter when you put the lid on later.
+This hydrates the coffee grounds so they don't creep up over the edges of the filter when you put the lid on later.

 Once the coffee grounds have been fully saturated, fill the French press the rest of the way with water, making sure to leave enough room at the top for the lid to go on with the filter pulled all the way up.

-When the French press is full, you can stir very carefully if you need to.
-I usually don't stir it at all once the water is to the top; I don't want to risk splashing any coffee grounds up above where the filter will go.
+When the French press is full, I usually don't stir it at all; I don't want to risk splashing any coffee grounds up above where the filter will go.

 When you make hot brewed coffee in a French press, you usually wait just a few minutes after stirring before pushing the plunger down.
-That's not what you do when you make cold brew coffee!
+That's not the case when you make cold brew.

-For cold brewed coffee in a French press, you're going to put the whole French press into the fridge "overnight."
-That means anywhere from 12-24 hours.
+For cold brewed coffee in a French press, you're going to put the whole French press into the fridge or leave it on the counter "overnight."
+That's recipe developer-speak for anywhere from 12-24 hours.

 This recipe makes about 4 cups of coffee concentrate, which is enough for 8-16 cups of coffee.

-Store your cold brew coffee concentrate in the fridge for 7-10 days (or until it starts to smell or taste funny) in an airtight container.
+Cold brew coffee concentrate can be stored in the fridge for 10-14 days (or until it starts to smell or taste funny) in an airtight container.

-I recommend a large glass jar or carafe with a lid.
+I usually use a large glass jar or bottle with a lid.
 A 33 oz glass bottle will be big enough to hold 4 cups of cold brew coffee concentrate.

 📖 Recipe